ADVERTISEMENT

 Active work toward woman suffrage paused during the war.
 Some suffragists who organized knitting efforts on a military model turned out extraordinary numbers of handknits.

-A photograph in the October 6, 1917, issue of The Woman Citizen shows “The Knitting 27th” of New York City (above).
-The members reportedly knit 3,560 garments for 712 men aboard the warship Missouri.
+The members of The Knitting 27th of New York City reportedly knit 3,560 garments for 712 men aboard the warship Missouri.
 Would suffragist dedication to productivity and determination to participate in government tip the scales toward universal female suffrage after the war?

 A fear of traitors gripped the nation.
 The Espionage Act (1917) and Sedition Act (1918) outlawed statements and actions that criticized the government or interfered with military conscription.
 Americans of German heritage faced particular suspicion, as did other ethnic populations among the waves of immigrants who had entered the United States before the war.
 Did carrying a knitting bag provide a visual badge of patriotism for anyone of questionable heritage particularly if not fluent in English?
-A photograph published in the September 28, 1918, issue of The Woman Citizen is especially illustrative (below).
+A photograph published in the September 28, 1918, issue of The Woman Citizen is especially illustrative.

 Knitting fervor and huge knitting bags attracted critics.
 Did “knitting bag patriots” hide behind knitting bags and shirk more critical patriotic duties?
 Knitters fired back at the criticism.
 Troops needed knitted wool garments, especially socks.
 Perhaps more important, handknits sent the message to the troops that those on the Home Front held them in their hands and hearts.